• Skip to main content

 What You Need To Think About

 Moving to a new house is a stressful event.
-And, if not properly planned, can cause all kinds of unforeseen issues.
-This compounds when you are going from a smaller home to a larger one.
-You will have many things to consider when moving, so you must come up with a proper plan.
+And, if not properly planned, can cause all kinds of unforeseen issues – physically and financially.
+This even compounds when you are going from a smaller home to a larger one.
+You will have many things to consider when moving, so you must plan your moving budget.
+And think through all of the details to wrap up your time in your smaller home, while planning for everything you will need in your larger one.

 Moving